 Electric bikes ( or pedelecs), like normal bikes, come in all shapes and sizes – folding bikes, commuter bikes, townie style bikes, wheel kits to retrofit onto existing bikes and many more.
 To be legal to ride on roads in Australia e-bikes have to comply with the ACT regulations.
-In short, bikes need to be rated at 200 watts or less and have a Pedalec system.
-This means that you have to pedal to make the bike work and it has to work like a bicycle (not like a motorbike with pedals stuck on).
+‘Motor-assisted pedal cycles’, although still being bicycles, will power you without the need to pedal and are limited to 200 watts.
+Whereas, ‘Pedalecs’, which require pedalling to activate the motor, are limited to 250 watts.

 E-bikes are speed limited by law to 25 km/h.
 Now as a cyclist you might think, “ha!
 I can do that speed on my road bike”, but the difference is that with an e-bike you can do that speed going up hills, as well as down.
 For most people it raises their average speed to 25 km/h.

 Most modern e-bikes use a lithium-ion battery system.
 A standard 10amp hour battery does between 30 -50 km/h on a single charge (depending on variables such as the weight of the rider, terrain, speed etc) and takes 5 hours to recharge from empty.
 Battery life varies between 400 – 1200 charges.
 A general trend we’ve noticed is that the more regularly a rider rides and recharges the battery, the longer the life of the battery.